quaro77/isobands/README.md

 # isobands

-Java project for the creation of an isoband vectorial map starting from a NxM grid of values.
+Java project for the creation of an isoband vectorial map starting from a grid of values.
 Implements the marching squares algorithm https://en.wikipedia.org/wiki/Marching_squares

 ![Screenshot](screenshot1.PNG)